crate/crate-python/docs/sqlalchemy.rst

 ..
 NOTE::

-    The information we supply via the ``details`` column isn't defined in the :ref:`original SQLAlchemy table definition <table-definition>`.
-These
+    The information we supply via the ``details`` column isn't defined in the :ref:`original SQLAlchemy table definition <table-definition>` schema.
-    details can be `specified`_ when you create the column in CrateDB, or you can configure the column to support `dynamic values`_.
+    These details can be specified as *object column policy* when you create the column in CrateDB, you can either use the :ref:`STRICT column policy
+    <crate-reference:type-object-columns-strict>`, or the :ref:`DYNAMIC column
+    policy <crate-reference:type-object-columns-dynamic>`.

 ..
 NOTE::

-    Behind the scenes, if you update an ``Object`` property and ``commit`` that change, the `UPDATE`_ statement sent to CrateDB will only include the data necessary to update the changed subcolumns.
+    Behind the scenes, if you update an ``Object`` property and ``commit`` that change, the :ref:`UPDATE <crate-reference:dml-updating-data>` statement sent
+    to CrateDB will only include the data necessary to update the changed sub-columns.

 .. _objectarray: